 “Heartbreaker.
 Can’t even absorb it right now,” said Mark Shoniker, watch party attendee, after the goal.
 “Lots of chances.
 We didn’t make the most of our chances.”

-More than a decade after NHL players last appeared in an Olympic men’s final, residents in Niagara-on-the-Lake gathered for a pre-dawn watch party that co-owner Matt Dietsch said echoed the 2014 Winter Olympics.
+More than a decade after NHL players last appeared in an Olympics men’s final, residents in Niagara-on-the-Lake gathered for a pre-dawn watch party that co-owner Matt Dietsch said echoed the 2014 Winter Olympics.

 “There was a couple of families with young kids, like little babes in arms, and now they’re all grown up playing hockey,” said Dietsch.

-The Sandtrap was packed, without an empty seat in the house, full of red jerseys and patrons sporting Canadian merchandise.
+The Sandtrap was packed for this year’s final, without an empty seat in the house, full of patrons sporting red jerseys and Canadian merchandise.

 After Canada tied the game in the third, the tension in the Sandtrap tightened as hope crept back in.
 One patron in the crowd said, “I feel like I’m dying.
 My heart’s going crazy,” and others repeatedly called out, “Let’s go, Canada!”